cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/build-and-config/service-lifecycle-management.md

 </p><p>
 <b>Liveness checks</b> continuously monitor your application while it is running.
 If your application fails a liveness check, it will be restarted.
 This is useful for issues that cannot be resolved otherwise.
 </p><p>
 <b>Startup checks</b> detect when a container has started.
 An active startup check will disable liveness and readiness checks until it succeeds.
 This prevents other checks from interrupting application startup.
-This is particularly useful for slow starting containers, because otherwise liveness checks might cause them to be killed before they are up and running.
+This is particularly useful for slow starting containers, because otherwise liveness checks might cause them to be killed before they are up and running. <i>Requires Kubernetes v1.16 or greater.</i>
 </p><p>
 Please see <a target="_blank" href="https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/">the official Kubernetes documentation</a> regarding these checks.
 </p><p>